TAPR/TICC/README.md

 Sub-nanosecond time interval counter built on a shield for the Arduino Mega 2560.

-06 September 2025: New firmware version (beta) that adds/fixes:
+11 September 2025: New firmware version (beta) that adds/fixes:
 * Timestamps don't overflow for 68 years
 * Fix to bug in printing long timestamps (misplaced "-" sign)
+* Fully rework menu system with submenus and multiple command execution for scripting
+@ Optimizations and bug fixes:
   * Fix to longstanding kludge in TDC7200 interrupt handling
   * Changed most 64 bit arithmetic to 32 bit for speed
   * Reworked print routines for speed
   (Together, these should improve the maximum number of measurements per second, but that hasn't been benchmarked yet)

 12 April 2020: New firmware version that adds: